nicholas-chambers/cybersecurity-portfolio/Project-01-Adversary-Traffic-Analysis/README.md

 - Wireshark
 - Wazuh

-## Activities Performed

-- Network reconnaissance
-- Service enumeration
-- Credential validation using Hydra
-- FTP authentication
-- File retrieval
-- Packet analysis using Wireshark
+## What I Did

+1. Verified connectivity between systems.
+2. Performed service enumeration using Nmap.
+3. Identified exposed services on the target.
+4. Used Hydra to validate FTP credentials.
+5. Authenticated to the FTP service.
+6. Enumerated files on the target system.
+7. Retrieved a file from the target host.
+8. Captured and analyzed network traffic using Wireshark.
+9. Investigated attacker activity from a blue-team perspective.

 ## Key Findings

 - Weak FTP credentials were present.
 - Multiple vulnerable services were exposed.
-- Reconnaissance and authentication traffic were visible in packet captures.
+- Reconnaissance activity was visible in packet captures.
+- FTP authentication activity was captured and analyzed.
-- File transfer activity could be observed and analyzed from the blue-team perspective.
+- File transfer activity could be reconstructed from network traffic.

+## Skills Demonstrated

+- Virtualization
+- Linux Administration
+- Nmap
+- Hydra
+- FTP
+- Wireshark
+- Packet Analysis
+- Network Reconnaissance
+- Technical Documentation

+## Technologies Used

+- Oracle VirtualBox
+- Kali Linux
+- Ubuntu Linux
+- Metasploitable 2
+- Wireshark
+- Wazuh
+- Nmap
+- Hydra